Sunday, August 25, 2024

 The Tomb of Ahkmosa

-In the far southwestern reaches of the Vespermark, the grasslands give way to an expanse of harsh desert and badlands called the Ash Barrens.
-The shifting sands of the Ash Barrens are dotted with an untold number of pyramids that are the burial sites for Vlaak nobles and members of the priestly caste.
-The largest of these pyramids is the resting place of Ahkmosa, a high priest of the Vlaakish cult of Dracula.
+In the far southwestern reaches of the Vespermark, the grasslands give way to an expanse of harsh desert called the Ash Barrens.
+This desert is not natural; it was created when the blood of trolls slain by an army of dwarves polluted the land.
+The shifting sands of the Ash Barrens are dotted with an untold number of pyramids that are the burial sites for vlaak nobles and members of the priestly caste.
+The largest of these pyramids is the resting place of Ahkmosa, a high priest of the vlaakish cult of Malistrad.

 • Once awakened, Ahkmosa will stalk the land as a mummy in search of his favorite concubine, whom he believes has been reincarnated as an innocent youth.